The saying goes that strikers win games while defenders win titles. Playmakers? Playmakers win hearts.

 If the vague rule of thumb is that you judge a playmaker by what they create as much and how they create it as much as what they finish off (and I’ve just made up that rule on the hoof), he’s a shoo-in.

-He was sensationally gifted and skillful, but it was all achieved through practise and commitment to his art.
+He was sensationally gifted and skilful, but it was all achieved through practice and commitment to his art.

 “I believe Dennis was one of those who had such a high idea of the game that he wanted that to be above everything,” Wenger says.
 At Highbury, he achieved exactly that status.

 The archetypal flair player must tick a number of boxes: